Along The Same Lines

 Tuesday Jan 21, 2025

-Our guest today is Chris, the founder of the NYC Plover Project.
+Meet Chris Allieri, the founder of the NYC Plover Project.
 This citizen led effort is all about protecting the Piping Plover, a tiny endangered bird that nests on New York city's beaches.
 What started as Chris's personal mission has grown into a movement, inspiring hundreds of volunteers and creating real change for both wildlife and communities.
 Chris's story shows us that you don't need a perfect plan or a formal background to make a difference by stepping up and taking action.

 Monday Jan 06, 2025